 They are intelligent birds, cockatiels can certainly be trained to use the toilet.
-As the owner Cockatiels, it is also important to understand that cockatiels and other birds have a less developed sense of smell than we do, and they don’t rely on touch as much either.
-Most birds take in information primarily through their sight, similar to humans.
+As the owner of cockatiels, it is also important to understand that cockatiels and other birds have a less developed sense of smell than we do, and they don’t rely on touch as much either.
+Male and female cockatiel take in information primarily through their sight, similar to humans.

-This means that they will understand and recognize you in the same way we do.
+This means both male cockatiels and female cockatiels will understand and recognize you in the same way we do.
 If your cockatiel sees you, it knows who you are by your appearance.
 However, these types of relationships take time to develop.

-You can’t expect it to happen overnight.
+You can’t expect it to happen overnight especially with rehomed cockatiel.
 Cockatiels live a long time, so if the connection is formed, it will most likely endure for a long time.
 If you’ve been away for an extended period of time and your cockatiel recognizes you, it will be ecstatic when you return.

 How Do You Tell if a Cockatiel Likes You?

-One of the easiest ways you can tell if your bird likes you is by its reaction when you return after being away.
+One of the easiest ways you can tell if your bird likes you is by observing it body language, its reaction when you return after being away.
 If it’s excited to see you, chirping and cheeping loudly as soon as it sees you, then chances are good that it likes you.

 Another way to tell if your bird likes you is by its grooming habits.
 If it’s nipping at your ears and hair, preening itself near and upon you, and generally initiating a lot of physical contact, then it likely sees you as a mate.
 These are things that it would only do with its mate in the wild!
 So if your bird wants to recognition from you, make sure to give it the attention it deserves.